breitnw/fundies2-stuff/RushHour/src/Design.md

 ### GridArea

-A GridArea is an object that stores the location of an object by storing the GridPosns of its extreme points.
-This also allows access to the range of grid positions the entire object covers.
+A `GridArea` is an object that stores the location of an object by storing the `GridPosn`s of its extreme points.
+This allows for predicates to determine intersection or containing between two `GridArea`s.

+Both the horizontal and vertical intervals of a `GridArea` are semi-open; i.e., the top and left edges are inclusive, and the bottom and right edges are exclusive.
+This clarifies that  two side-by-side `IGameObject`s are not intersecting, while allowing for an `IGameObject` to contain its own `GridPosn`.

 It has the following methods:

-- intersects(GridArea that), which investigates both the GridRects have any grid positions that may be common and hence, in representation, might "intersect".
+- `intersects(GridArea that)`, which investigates both the `GridArea`s have any grid positions that may be common and hence, in representation, might "intersect".
-- containsRect(GridArea that), which considers both the GridRects and indicates whether this GridArea have all the grid positions of the given GridArea, or in a sense, whether this GridArea completely "contain" (is a superset of) the given GridArea.
+- `containsRect(GridArea that)`, which considers both the `GridRects` and indicates whether this `GridArea` have all the grid positions of the given `GridArea`, or in a sense, whether this `GridArea` completely "contain" (is a superset of) the given `GridArea`.
-- containsPosn(GridPosn that), which checks if a GridPosn is one of the grid positions represented by the GridArea.
+- `containsPosn(GridPosn that)`, which checks if a `GridPosn` is one of the grid positions represented by the `GridArea`.

 ### IList

-An IList is a generic list of a given type.
+An `IList` is a generic list of a given type.
 It is either an empty list (one that doesn't contain anything), or it is a structure that contains one of those given elements and a list of more of them.
 It is implemented to store a list of objects that are of some type (have some commonality).

+We decided to keep `IList` rather than refactoring to `ArrayList` because we found that direct index access was not a large enough benefit to justify the change, and that many of our recursive list abstractions were easier and cleaner to use than loops.

 It has the following methods:

-- andmap(Function<T, Boolean> func), which goes over the entire list and checks whether every element in the list confers to a certain question/predicate/condition and if yes, it returns true.
+- `andmap(Function<T, Boolean> func)`, which goes over the entire list and checks whether every element in the list confers to a certain question/predicate/condition and if yes, it returns true.
   If not, it returns false.
-- ormap(Function<T, Boolean> func), which goes over the entire list and checks whether any element in the list confers to a certain question/predicate/condition and if yes, it returns true.
+- `ormap(Function<T, Boolean> func)`, which goes over the entire list and checks whether any element in the list confers to a certain question/predicate/condition and if yes, it returns true.
 If none of them meet this given criteria, it returns false.
 Else, it returns true.
-- restOrmap(BiFunction<T, IList<T>, Boolean> func), which is a method similar to ormap, but it also includes the rest of the list passed as a parameter in order to avoid making symmetrical comparisons twice, thereby reducing the number of comparisons by two.
+- `restOrmap(BiFunction<T, IList<T>, Boolean> func)`, which is a method similar to ormap, but it also includes the rest of the list passed as a parameter in order to avoid making symmetrical comparisons twice, thereby reducing the number of comparisons by two.
-- foldr(BiFunction<T, U, U> func, U base), which goes over the list and accumulates all terms, combining them with some given operation, to return back the one combined term that constitutes all the members of list, combined in some fashion.
+- `foldr(BiFunction<T, U, U> func, U base)`, which goes over the list and accumulates all terms, combining them with some given operation, to return back the one combined term that constitutes all the members of list, combined in some fashion.
-- map(Function<T, U> func), which goes over the entire list and implements some operation on each member of the list, essentially changing the list in some manner (based on the operation).
+- `map(Function<T, U> func)`, which goes over the entire list and implements some operation on each member of the list, essentially changing the list in some manner (based on the operation).
 This also introduces the possibility that the list of results may not be the same as the list of inputs.

 ### TiledImage

-A TiledImage represents a WorldImage (an in-built construct of the image library), that is drawn or rendered on a specific tile (located at a specific position in the image of the game-board).
+A `TiledImage` represents a `WorldImage` (an in-built construct of the image library), that is drawn or rendered on a specific tile (located at a specific position in the image of the game-board).

 It has the following methods:

-- drawRow(int width), which renders the given image for the given length of the row.
+- `drawRow(int width)`, which renders the given image for the given length of the row.
-- drawRows(int height), which renders the given image for the given length of the column.
+- `drawRows(int height)`, which renders the given image for the given length of the column.
-- draw(), which draws this TiledImage and renders it into an image.
+- `draw()`, which draws this `TiledImage` and renders it into an image.

 ### Functions

-These functions refers to carefully curated function objects used alongside the list abstraction methods.
+These functions refer to curated function objects used alongside the list abstraction methods.

 The functions are as follows:

-- IntersectsPred<T extends IGameObject>, which is a function object that constructs the condition used in list abstractions, such as andmap and ormap, given that this specific function object converts a generic type to a boolean.
-The condition here determines if this IGameObject intersects with any IGameObject.
+- `IntersectsPred<T extends IGameObject>`, which is a function object that constructs the condition used in list abstractions, such as `andmap` and `ormap`, given that this specific function object converts a generic type to a `boolean`.
+The condition here determines if this `IGameObject`
+  intersects with any `IGameObject`.
-- IntersectsAnyPred<T extends IGameObject>, which is a function object that constructs the condition used in list abstractions, such as andmap and ormap, given that this specific function object converts a generic type to a boolean.
-The condition here determines if this IGameObject intersects with any other IGameObjects given in the String during Constructor call.
+- `IntersectsAnyPred<T extends IGameObject>`, which is a function object that constructs the condition used in list abstractions, such as andmap and ormap, given that this specific function object converts a generic type to a `boolean`.
+The condition here determines if this `IGameObject` intersects with any other `IGameObject`s given in the `String` during Constructor call.
-- IntersectsAnyOtherPred<IList<U> otherObjects>, which is a function object that constructs the condition used in list abstractions, such as andmap, ormap or restOrmap, given that this specific function object converts a generic type to a boolean.
+- `IntersectsAnyOtherPred<IList<U> otherObjects>`, which is a function object that constructs the condition used in list abstractions, such as `andmap`, `ormap` or `restOrmap`, given that this specific function object converts a generic type to a boolean.
 The condition here determines if any of the vehicles or walls provided on construction overlap with that.
-- DrawToScene<T extends IGameObject>, which is a function object that draws the provided IGameObject to the provided WorldImage according to the IGameObject's position and draw method.
+- `DrawToScene<T extends IGameObject>`, which is a function object that draws the provided `IGameObject` to the provided WorldImage according to the IGameObject's position and draw method.
-- InRectPred<T extends IGameObject>, which is a function object predicate that determines whether the provided IGameObject's GridArea is fully contained in the GridArea passed during construction.
+- `InRectPred<T extends IGameObject>`, which is a function object predicate that determines whether the provided `IGameObject`'s `GridArea` is fully contained in the `GridArea` passed during construction.
-- InWinningStatePred, which is a function object predicate that returns true if the provided IVehicle is in a winning state; i.e., if it, being a PlayerCar, implies it is overlapping an Exit.
+- `InWinningStatePred`, which is a function object predicate that returns true if the provided `IVehicle` is in a winning state; i.e., if it, being a `PlayerCar` implies it is overlapping an `Exit`.
-- OnClick, which is a function object that maps a car before a click event to a car after a click event, selecting it if it contains the click position and deselecting it if it does not.
+- `OnClick`, which is a function object that maps a car before a click event to a car after a click event, selecting it if it contains the click position and deselecting it if it does not.